 The eternal debate — iPhone or Samsung?

-I hear this question every day at the shop.
-Customers come in with a cracked screen and ask: "If I had bought a Samsung/iPhone, would this have cost me less?"
-After 20 years of repairing both brands, I have a clear answer — but it is not as black-and-white as you might think.
+I hear this question every day in the shop.
+Customers come in with a cracked screen and ask: "If I'd bought a Samsung/iPhone, would this have cost me less?"
+After 20 years of repairing both brands, I have a clear answer — but it's not as straightforward as you might think.

-Let us compare the real repair prices for comparable models and see who is actually "cheaper to repair".
+Let's compare actual service prices for comparable models and see who's really "cheaper to repair".

 Screen replacement — comparison

-This is the biggest repair cost, and this is where the differences are most noticeable.
+This is the biggest repair expense, and it's where the differences stand out the most.

-Budget phones: Galaxy A series vs entry-level iPhone
+Budget phones: Galaxy A series vs iPhone base models

 | Samsung | Price | iPhone | Price (In-Cell) |